-Federal Government Jobs – Statement of Merit Criteria
+Federal Government Jobs – Reading the Job Poster

 In my first post of this series, I talked about the steps you can take to find the Federal job for which you want to apply.

 You’ve done all the leg work, and found the job that would like to pursue.
 So now what?

 Now you have to go through the job poster and see what the qualifications are and assess whether or not you meet all of the essential qualifications.

 That sounds easy, doesn’t it?
 Well it might be a bit more complicated than you think.